-Today, the e-bike – or electric bike – is the most popular bike on the market,[1] but their surge in popularity has been accompanied by incidents of fire and explosions.
-With UK regulations failing to meet increasing safety concerns, it is up to individual users and businesses to ensure they follow the proper precautions to minimise risk and prevent tragedy.
+Today, the e-bike – or electric bike – is the most popular bike on the market[1], but the surge in popularity has been accompanied by incidents of fire and explosions.

 In defective lithium-ion batteries, a process called thermal runway can take place, whereby the battery rapidly self-heats, leading to dangerously high temperatures.
 This process can result in fire, explosions, and even death.